Should I Be Running Pool Pump in Winter?

-A frozen pool can lead to a lot of issues so it’s best to take measures to stop that from happening.
+A frozen pool can lead to many issues, so it’s best to take measures to stop that from happening.
 One of the most common methods people use is running a pool pump, but is that truly an effective strategy?

-Running pool pump in cold weather will not totally prevent freezing but it can slow down the rate at which pool water and water in the pipes freeze.
+Running a pool pump in cold weather will not totally prevent freezing, but it can slow down the rate at which pool water and water in the pipes freeze.

 This article will explain why running a pool pump can not prevent freezing in all situations.
-We will also go over other techniques that you can use in combination with running a pool pump which can give you better results.
+We will also go over other techniques you can use in combination with running a pool pump, which can give you better results.
 So keep reading.

 What temperature does a pool freeze?

-Although water freezes when the temperature drops to below 32 degrees Fahrenheit, water in the pool’s pipes will not immediately freeze at that temperature.
+Although water freezes when the temperature drops below 32 degrees Fahrenheit, water in the pool’s pipes will not immediately freeze.

-The water is to some degree insulated from the outside air temperature by the pipes themselves meaning that the temperature may need to drop to 20 degrees Fahrenheit before this will happen.
-If the pipes are underground this gives even further protection.
+To some degree, the water is insulated from the outside air temperature by the pipes themselves, meaning that the temperature may need to drop to 20 degrees Fahrenheit before this happens.
+If the pipes are underground, this gives even further protection.

 At what temp will pool pump freeze?
 This depends on whether your pool pump has any protection or not.
-If it is outside and fully exposed to the elements then it will happen at a higher temperature than if it is protected in a pool house.
+If it is outside and fully exposed to the elements, it will happen at a higher temperature than if it is protected in a pool house.

 Keeping the water running can help to prevent freezing even at this temperature.

-If you have a salt pool then the water will not freeze until a slightly lower temperature than a chlorine pool.
+If you have a salt pool, then the water will not freeze until it reaches a slightly lower temperature than a chlorine pool.

 Will running pool pump prevent freezing?

 Freezing happens when the temperature of water and pipes stays below 32 degrees Fahrenheit for a few days.
-Running a pool pump ensures your pool water is moving which creates friction between molecules and provides some heat.
+Running a pool pump ensures your pool water is moving, creating friction between molecules and providing some heat.

-For Example: If you look at a stream in the winter, although everything around the stream may be frozen, including standing water, the running water of the stream does not freeze.
+For Example: If you look at a stream in the winter, although everything around the stream may be frozen, including standing water, the running water of the stream does not freeze – except in very extreme weather.

 This heat is not prominent enough to prevent freezing forever, but it can delay the process and push it back a couple of weeks.

-Any sort of movement requires kinetic energy.
-For example, every time you reach out to grab a cup of coffee, your arm is using kinetic energy.
+Any movement requires kinetic energy.
+For example, whenever you reach out to grab a cup of coffee, your arm uses kinetic energy.
 The same applies to microscopic molecules.
-As this happens and each individual water molecule gains energy, they start moving over each other.
+As this happens and each water molecule gains energy, they start moving over each other.

-In fact, the cold temperatures will slow down the water molecules and reduce the already small amount of heat being produced.
+The cold temperatures will slow down the water molecules and reduce the already small amount of heat produced.
 This will continue until the water becomes stagnant and begins freezing.

 How to protect pool pipes from freezing

-While running a pool pump is not a foolproof way to prevent freezing, it is effective in delaying the process.
-If you use it combined with other techniques like insulating your pipes, you can keep your pool from freezing throughout the winter.
+While running a pool pump is not a foolproof way to prevent freezing, it can delay the process.
+Using it combined with other techniques like insulating your pipes, you can keep your pool from freezing throughout the winter.

 Here are a few methods you can use to stop your pool water and pipes from freezing: